ricardobranco777/xhash/README.md

 `xhash -s "abc" -all`

-* To hash every file in /etc using both SHA-512 and SHA-256
+* To hash every file in your home directory using both SHA-512 and SHA-256

-`xhash -sha512 -sha256 /etc`
+`xhash -sha512 -sha256 $HOME`

-* The same as above but using OpenSSL
+* The same as above but using the OpenSSL library

-`xhash -ssl -sha512 -sha256 /etc`
+`xhash -ssl -sha512 -sha256 $HOME`

 * To hash /etc/password with all algorithms except those of 128 & 160 bits